The Churches of Britain and Ireland

 St. Michael and All Angels.
 Three more views - 1, 2, 3.
 SU 0248 0122.
 All © Karel Kuča (2011).
 Link.
 Grade II* listed, wherein it's dated to 1893-5.
 The Methodist Church on Lonnen Road, as seen by Streetview in 2011.
 SU 0275 0122.
 Link.

-Corfe Castle, St. Edward King and Martyr. © Bill McKenzie.
-Another view. © Malcolm Matthews.
+Corfe Castle, St. Edward King and Martyr.
+SY 9606 8205. © Bill McKenzie.
+Another view, © Malcolm Matthews.
 A view of the church from the castle, and an interior view, both © Roger Hopkins.
-Roger advises that the church suffered much during the siege of the castle in the English Civil War, and was heavily "restored" in Victorian times.
 The font, © Graeme Harvey (2011).

 Dorchester.

 East Compton, the remains of St. Mary Old Church.
 Another view.
 Dating from the 15th century, the church was abandoned in the mid 19th, the congregation moving to the then new church of St. Mary at Compton Abbas.
 Much of the old building's fabric was re-used in the new church, leaving the tower, and a 13th century preaching cross in the graveyard.
-ST 876 187.
+ST 8756 1880.
 Both © Roger Hopkins (2010).
+Grade I listed.

 East Orchard